 The innate ability to attract what we are focusing on in our lives is known as the Law of Attraction.
 The concept is straightforward.
 If you think of positive thoughts, it can attract positive experiences into your reality.
 Likewise, focusing on negative thoughts invites undesirable experiences to enter your life.

 The crux for the Law of Attraction is that anything we can imagine, we can achieve it.
 The condition is that we have to consider it possible and take the appropriate action to make it happen.
 Manifestation is the real key here.
 A significant part of the Law of Attraction is visualizing that the desired changes have already happened.
-Our belief in something can have an impact on our reality, or at least, on how we view it.
+Our belief in something can impact our reality, or at least, on how we view it.

 How old is the Law of Attraction?